Targeted Local Projections

-The mixing condition above is taken from \cite{bruggemann2016inference}, where they use it separately for a CLT for the SVAR estimates, and alongside a martingale difference assumption to prove residual block-bootstrap validity.
-This assumption allows us to state the joint asymptotic distribution of the LP and VAR estimates: \begin{theorem} Under Assumptions \ref{asn:1}-\ref{asn:2}, the LP and SVAR estimators are jointly asymptotically normal:
+The mixing condition above is used to verify the WLLN and CLT for near-epoch dependent processes (also mixingales) and to show that in this case, the asymptotic LP variance does not depend to first order on the misspecification.\footnote{Note that, given the misspecification, the martingale difference assumption on the errors is insufficient to verify the CLT, and, as \cite{xu2023local} notes, more moment bounds are needed to ensure the asymptotic variances exist, and imposing those would make the assumptions less transparent.} \begin{theorem} Under Assumptions \ref{asn:1}-\ref{asn:2}, the LP and SVAR estimators are jointly asymptotically normal:

-where $ \Sigma_h^{LP}$ and $\Sigma_h^{VAR}$ are the limiting asymptotic variances of LP and VAR which exist and are positive definite by Assumptions \ref{asn:1}-\ref{asn:2}, and where $\Sigma_h^{COV}$ denotes the asymptotic covariance between LP and VAR, which also exists by the same assumptions. \end{theorem} Note that $\Sigma_h^{LP}$, $\Sigma_h^{COV}$ and $\Sigma_h^{VAR}$ are given in Corollary A.2. of \cite{olea2024double} for i.i.d. structural errors, and they show that when the number of lags used in LP and VAR are the same, then $\Sigma_h^{VAR} = \Sigma_h^{COV}$.
-However, in this paper we allow for conditional heteroskedasticity, in which case their exact form depends on the data generating process.
-Since these will be estimated in our paper by the bootstrap, we do not explicitly state their form.
+where $ \Sigma_h^{LP}$ and $\Sigma_h^{VAR}$ are the limiting asymptotic variances of LP and VAR described in \eqref{eq:varianceLP} and \eqref{eq:varianceVAR} in Appendix~\ref{app:proofs}, and where $\Sigma_h^{COV}$ denotes the asymptotic covariance between LP and VAR. \end{theorem} Note that $\Sigma_h^{LP}$, $\Sigma_h^{COV}$ and $\Sigma_h^{VAR}$ are given in Corollary A.2 of \cite{olea2024double} for i.i.d. structural errors, and they show that when the number of lags used in LP and VAR is the same, then $\Sigma_h^{VAR} = \Sigma_h^{COV}$.
+However, in this paper we allow for more lags in LP than in VAR, and conditional heteroskedasticity, in which case their exact form depends on the data generating process.
+Nevertheless, they do not depend on the misspecification when $\zeta=1/2$, and will be estimated by the bootstrap.

-\textbf{Bias - variance trade-off.} The asymptotic properties of LP and VAR suggest a natural trade-off: \begin{enumerate} \item[(i)] \textit{Bias.} LP is consistent under local misspecification, while VAR exhibits an asymptotic bias of order $T^{-\zeta}$.
-The bias arises because VAR omits the MA component present in the true DGP.

-\item[(ii)] \textit{LP Variance.} The LP variance can increase with the horizon due to the accumulated shocks in $u^h_{i,t+h}$.
-The LP estimator we consider can include more lags than the true data generating process; in that case, the lag augmentation kills the autocovariances in the moment conditions under an additional forward martingale assumption as shown in \cite{olea2024double}.
-Under this assumption and using the fact that the errors in the LP are a moving average of order $h$ as shown in \cite{olea2024double}, it can be shown that the LP variance increases with the horizon.